BAJAJ FINSERV DIRECT LIMITED

 Bonus shares are additional shares issued by a company to its existing shareholders at no extra cost.
 These shares are issued in a specific ratio to the number of shares already owned by the shareholders.
 The distribution is done from the company’s accumulated earnings or reserves.

-What is a Bonus Issue
+What Is a Bonus Issue

 Who is Eligible for Bonus Shares